jmonto55/School-Library/README.md

 ### Usage

-To run the project, execute the following command:
+To run the project, execute the following command in Bash:

 ```
-ruby teacher.rb
-ruby student.rb
+./main.rb
 ```

 ### Run Tests